 Carers Trust Scotland

-For season 2025/26, the Foundation is working with Carers Trust Scotland as its National Charity Partner.
+For season 2025/26, the Foundation worked with Carers Trust Scotland as its National Charity Partner.

 Carers Trust Scotland aims to transform the lives of unpaid carers, working to ensure they have access to the support, advice and resources they need to live fulfilled lives.
 The charity wants to ensure carers feel heard and valued and has 26 local Carer Centres across Scotland, reaching 66,000 carers annually.